ibm-cloud-docs/vpc/file_storage_vpc_view.md

      | Status   | It displays the lifecycle status of the file share.
 The [status](/docs/vpc?topic=vpc-fs-vpc-monitoring&interface=ui#file-share-statuses) `Stable` is expected.|
      {: caption="File shares details page" caption-side="bottom"}

-   - **Monitoring** - [New]{: tag-new} On the Monitoring tab, you can see three graphs for share usage, total throughput, and total IOPS.
+   - **Monitoring** - On the Monitoring tab, you can see three graphs for share usage, total throughput, and total IOPS.
 These graphs are available to you at no cost, even without an {{site.data.keyword.mon_full_notm}} instance.
 You can customize the date range to view data over time.

      Monitoring these utilization metrics can help you to determine how much work is done by your application or workload.
 You can use this information to determine whether the IOPS value needs to be adjusted.
 Monitoring the available capacity of your share can help you identify the need for more storage before insufficient space can become a problem with writing data to the share or replication.
 Seeing these metrics can help you anticipate any changes in charges at the end of the billing period.